Saint-Louis-Arzviller inclined plane: Performance and traffic

 Since the early 21st century, a slight increase in merchant traffic and a slight decrease in tourist traffic have been observed; while energy costs still rise, this could be more effective.

 The tourist association of Saint-Louis-Arzviller inclined plane, which has managed the guided visits since the site opened, welcomes about 150,000 visitors per year.
 This makes this site the most visited one in Lorraine.

 Incident of 4 July 2013

-Shortly before 12pm local time, while the tourist barge "Paris", which belongs to the Association and provides visits to tourists, was entering the caisson, the latter suddenly moved, jamming the barge with its 21 passengers and releasing a vast quantity of water into the valley below.
+Shortly before 12pm local time, the tourist barge Paris, which belongs to the Association and provides visits to tourists, was entering the caisson from the upper canal.
+The caisson suddenly moved down, jamming the barge with its 21 passengers and releasing a vast quantity of water into the valley below.
 An extensive operation by the emergency services was put into operation with occupants of a nearby camping and a restaurant in Lutzelbourg being evacuated.

 Through traffic on the canal was suspended while thorough inspection of the installation was undertaken, with closure originally estimated to last several months.
-The boat lift re-opened briefly in 2014 but closed again after damage was discovered to the caisson.
-Ultimately the boat lift re-opened again in the summer of 2015.
+The boat lift reopened briefly in 2014 but closed again after damage was discovered to the caisson.
+Ultimately the boat lift reopened again in the summer of 2015.